Women in Afghanistan: Communist era (1978–1992)

 The Democratic Republic of Afghanistan (1978–1987) and the Republic of Afghanistan (1987–1992), which followed the Saur revolution that toppled the government of Mohammed Daoud Khan, was a period of unprecedented equality for women in Afghanistan.
 The Communist ideology officially advocated gender equality and women's rights, and the communist government sought to implement it - though without success - on all classes throughout both urban and rural Afghanistan.

 In 1978, the government, led by Nur Muhammad Taraki, gave equal rights to women.
 This gave them the theoretical ability to choose their husbands and careers.
 The women's emancipation policy of the government were supported by the Democratic Women's Organisation of Afghanistan (DOAW) and later by the Afghan Women's Council (AWC), who sought to implement it.
 Until 1989, the AWC was led by Masuma Esmati-Wardak and run by a staff of eight women.
 The AWC had around 150,000 members and offices in nearly all the provinces.
 The AWC provided social services to women in Afghanistan, in the fight against illiteracy and provided vocational training in the secretarial, hairdressing and manufacturing fields.

 During the Communist era, women's rights were supported by both the Afghan government as well as by the Soviets who supported them.
 In contrast to what had been the case during the monarchy, when women's rights had been restricted to urban elite women, the Communists attempted to extend women's rights to all classes of society, also to rural women and girls.
 However, social norms and certain religious beliefs limited women's employment in rural Afghanistan, with significant disparities in working conditions between urban and village areas despite improvements in cities.

 The communist government's ideological enforcement of female emancipation in the rural areas took the form of enforced literacy campaigns for women and compulsory schooling for girls, which was heavily resisted in particularly the Pashtun tribal areas.
 The Communists abolished patriarchal customs still prevalent in rural areas, such as the bride price, and raised the age of consent to marriage for girls to sixteen.
-In rural Afghanistan, gender seclusion was a strong part of local culture.
+In rural Afghanistan, gender seclusion and sex segregation was a strong part of local culture.
 To attend school girls would have to leave home, and school was therefore seen as deeply dishonorable.
 The policy of compulsory schooling for girls as well as boys was met with a strong backlash from the conservative rural population, and contributed to the resistance against the Soviets and the Communist regime by the Mujahideen, the Islamic guerillas.